connervieira/Predator/README.md

 ## Description

 Predator is a multipurpose camera platform focused on license plate reading and object recognition.
 Predator can analyze pre-recorded video from dashcams, security cameras, or other devices, as well as real-time video streams from live vehicle-mounted cameras and static webcams.
 In addition to video analysis, Predator is also capable of acting as a traditional dash-cam or security camera, eliminating the need to install multiple devices for a single usage situation.
 When installed in a vehicle, Predator can seamlessly detect objects and license plates as you drive, sending you alerts automatically based on customizable criteria.
 When installed as a stationary security camera, Predator can run in the background, sending information to webhooks, or use audio alerts to indicate important events.

-Predator's license plate recognition is heavily based on OpenALPR, which is arguably the gold standard for license plate recognition in the open source software community.
-While OpenALPR provides a rock solid foundation, Predator adds dozens of powerful features that drastically amplify it's abilities.
-Through extensive customizability, Predator gives you the power to dial in the performance and accuracy of your camera system without ever needing an internet connection or central database.
-Regardless of what you're looking to accomplish, Predator gives you the means to get there.

 ## General Features